Insights and Updates

 How to Set Credit Limits for B2B Customers

+A B2B credit limit is the maximum amount of outstanding credit a supplier will extend to a business customer at any given time, set based on the customer's creditworthiness, financial health, and payment history.
 Credit limit decisions shape your exposure to bad debt more than any other variable in your credit process.
 Set limits too low, and you push good customers toward competitors.
 Set them too high, and you carry receivables that won't get paid.

 This guide covers how to build a credit limit framework that is defensible, consistent, and scaled to your customer portfolio.